Don't Look a Smith Horse in the Mouth: Plot

 Meanwhile, Steve and his friends get employed by an old friend, Mr. Tuttle, who has over time become an obese recluse after his wife's death.
-In order to receive their paycheck, Snot volunteers to retrieve Mr. Tuttle's wallet from his back pocket, but becomes trapped underneath him.
+Snot volunteers to retrieve Mr. Tuttle's wallet from his back pocket to receive their paycheck, but becomes trapped underneath him.
 Upon running to his dad for help, Steve learns from Klaus that Stan had switched his brain with the horse's.
 Steve uses the horse, in Stan's body, to help lift Mr. Tuttle and free Snot.
-Mr. Tuttle then reveals he had the money in his neck fat instead of his back pocket and that he tricked them into staying with him due to his loneliness.
+Mr. Tuttle then reveals he had the money in his neck fat instead of his back pocket and tricked them into staying with him due to his loneliness.
 Steve then decides to reintroduce him to the neighborhood, with the horse in Stan's body pulling him.
 At the end of the episode, Stan in the horse's body goes to Hollywood with Roger so that the two of them can ride together with Steven Spielberg and his talking horse.